kailash-manasarovar/statement/docs/timeline/2023/june.md

     - Offline download link: [https://www.youtube.com/watch?v=Td74vBNPrW0](../../content/video/lascia.mp4)

 - It may also be interesting to know who some of the other people in the group are, especially one particular woman in glasses on the left.
-- It is also interesting to note that they have managed to make a lament sound like a funeral march.
+- It is also interesting to note that they have managed to make a lament sound like a funeral march which, I believe, is intentional.

 ## Sunday 16th June Alicante airport